ojasharma/Topic_Trail/README.md

     cd frontend
     npm run dev
     ```

+3. Add necessary env files.

-3. Access the application in your browser.
+4. Access the application in your browser.